 With masterly skill, Norman recreates his upbringing among this gallery of social misfits – his handsome but unstable father Clive, once a dashing RAF officer, now a reluctant showman at the end of Ryde Pier, his pub-owning Uncle Phil, who dresses as a woman every New Year’s Eve, and his irresistible Grandma Norman who presides over her rock kiosk and rules the troubled family like a Mafia don.
 The year is 1953.
-While Britain celebrates the coronation, ten-year-old Philip watches disaster approach in his father’s growing obsession with Joan, the Bronze Medal roller skating champion.
-Finally, he concocts a stratagem to win his parent’s attention which explodes spectacularly in his face . . .
+While Britain celebrates the coronation, ten-year-old Philip watches disaster approach in his father’s obsession with Joan, the Bronze Medal roller skating champion.
+Finally, he concocts a stratagem to win his parents’ attention which explodes spectacularly in his face . . .

 Funny and poignant, Babycham Night evokes the joys and heartache of childhood, and takes the reader on a nostalgic trip back to a lost era, when the Isle of Wight was an exotic holiday location and Babycham the height of sophistication.

 ‘Spellbinding memoir of a Fifties childhood by one of Britain’s most stylish writers’ Daily Mail

 ‘Beautifully written . . . so vivid you can taste the teacakes’ Time Out